verifizieren/DIscord-Spoofing-Bot/README.md

 # DIscord-Spoofing-Bot
-This Discord bot deletes messages sent by users and replaces them with a Webhook message.
+This simple Discord bot deletes messages sent by users and replaces them with a Webhook message.